conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 - `spec.compatibility` is optional.
 Defines the subject compatibility mode: GLOBAL (default), BACKWARD, BACKWARD_TRANSITIVE, FORWARD, FORWARD_TRANSITIVE, FULL, FULL_TRANSITIVE, NONE
   - Use `GLOBAL` if you want the compatibility mode to be the one defined at the Schema Registry global level
 - `spec.references` is optional.
 It specifies the names of referenced schemas
-- In dry-run mode, subject will be checked against the SchemaRegistry's [/compatibility/subjects/:subject/versions API](https://docs.confluent.io/platform/current/schema-registry/develop/api.html#sr-api-compatibility)

 **Side effect in Console & Kafka:**
 - Kafka / Schema Registry
   - Subject is created / updated
-  - To
+  - In dry-run mode, subject will be checked against the SchemaRegistry's [/compatibility/subjects/:subject/versions API](https://docs.confluent.io/platform/current/schema-registry/develop/api.html#sr-api-compatibility) API

 ### Connector
 :::caution Not implemented yet